galgantar/standard-deviants/index.markdown

   </div>
 </div>

-💡As we can see, some specific clusters have a trend of having a higher virality score over time.
-For example the pop culture cluster seems to steadily rise across the 3 years of data.
-We definitely have to take this into account to not add bias!<br>
+💡 Certain clusters have a trend of having a higher virality score over time.
+For instance, the Pop Culture & Media cluster seems to steadily rise across the 3 years of data.
+We must take this into account to not add bias!<br>
-Let's give this a closer look, can we find out when exactly the different clusters had peaks?
+Taking a closer look, can we find when exactly the different clusters have their peaks?
 What can we relate them to?
 We consider communities' popularity over time.
 We plot the geometric mean of `virality_rss` per cluster over time and watch the race to the top 🐇🐢.

 TODO: define geometric average somewhere

 <div class="flourish-embed flourish-bar-chart-race" data-src="visualisation/26820962"><script src="https://public.flourish.studio/resources/embed.js"></script><noscript><img src="https://public.flourish.studio/visualisation/26820962/thumbnail" width="100%" alt="bar-chart-race visualization" /></noscript></div>

-💡Oh seems like there is quite a bit of change!
-What could have driven these?
-We made sure to do some research on what might have caused the swaps in position of average virality score.
-Our conclusion?
-These major events played a key role in shaping the dynamics of the virality race over time, hover over them and find out what impact they had:
+💡 Oh seems like there is quite a bit of change!
+What could be the driving force?
+After some research, we conclude that these major events played a key role in shaping the dynamics of the virality race over time (hover over them and find out what impact they had).

 <div class="flourish-embed flourish-cards" data-src="visualisation/26826210"><script src="https://public.flourish.studio/resources/embed.js"></script><noscript><img src="https://public.flourish.studio/visualisation/26826210/thumbnail" width="100%" alt="cards visualization" /></noscript></div>

 # Antipasti - Virality Factors 🫒

 Now it's finally time to get into the nitty-gritty of virality.
 What proportions of ingredients are actually needed to go viral?
 We rely on `virality_rss` to define whether a post is viral or not.
-As we described above, we have to consider the communities and also factor in time (for example from the temporal analysis plot we can see that the average `virality_rss` is increasing over time in the Politics cluster meaning that higher virality score should be required for the post to be marked as viral in 2017 compared to 2014).
+As described above, we have to consider the communities and also factor in time (i.e. from the temporal analysis, we know that average `virality_rss` is increasing over time in the Politics & Society cluster, meaning that a higher virality score is needed for a post to be labelled as viral in 2017 compared to 2014).
 We define the binary variable `is_viral` to tell us whether a given post in our dataset is viral.
 To do this we first calculate the moving average and moving standard deviation with the 60-day window for each cluster.
-For each datapoint we than calculate the **z-score** that tells us how many moving standard deviations above moving average the datapoint lies.
-In each cluster we mark a post as viral if it lies in the top 2% of points by the z-score.
+For each datapoint we then calculate the **z-score** that tells us how many moving standard deviations above moving average the datapoint lies.
+In each cluster, we mark a post as viral if it lies in the top 2% of points by the z-score.

 <details>
 <summary style="cursor: pointer; padding: 10px; background-color: #f5f5f5; border: 1px solid #ddd; border-radius: 5px; margin: 20px 0;">